Researcher. Educator. Peacebuilder.

 Is an educator and researcher in peace and conflict studies who has in-depth understanding of social conflict and its peaceful transformation.
 While serving in the UN peacekeeping operations in conflict zones, he earned experience in peacebuilding, mediation, and transformative dialogue in resolving inter-group conflict.
-He developed insights in conflict by studying social resistance, terrorism, and extremism in global and local contexts.
-He undertook several researches on community focused conflict intervention, refugee crisis, and youth extremism in western and non-western contexts.
-He is an adjunct Professor in University of Winnipeg (Pol Sc) and University of Manitoba (NRI).
-He leads a not-for-profit organization (Conflict and Resilience Research Institute Canada) in Winnipeg, MB, Canada.
+He developed insights into conflict by studying social resistance, terrorism, and extremism in global and local contexts.
+He undertook several research projects on community-focused conflict intervention, refugee crises, and youth extremism in western and non-western contexts.
+Having completed SSHRC post-doctoral fellowship at the University of Winnipeg, he joined as adjunct professor at the University of Winnipeg (Pol Sc) and the University of Manitoba (NRI).
+He leads a not-for-profit organization (Conflict and Resilience Research Institute Canada) in Winnipeg, Manitoba, Canada.
+He is a voluntary board member at Manitoba Council for International Cooperation (MCIC) and Mediation Services, Winnipeg.
+He is also a member of the Winnipeg Mayor’s Multifaith and Culture Liaison Circle Meeting.
+He is a Rotarian.

 https://www.uwinnipeg.ca/experts-guide/kawser-ahmed.html